 But, if you have time to spare, consider heading up for another great view of the city, an interesting fort, and a fun walk to the top that takes you past the quirky West Harbour doors (one of many Game of Thrones filming locations in the city).

 Your ticket from the city walls will get you into Lovrijenac Fortress as well, so be sure to hold onto it!

-Hit the water with a kayaking tour around Lokrum Island or a quick swim.
+Hit the water with a kayaking tour around Lokrum Island.

 This kayaking tour is incredibly popular (book ahead of time if you can) and follows a very similar path to the one that we took–it’s an absolutely incredible experience!

 However, if the idea of committing to a few hours of physical exertion doesn’t sound like your idea of a perfect day in Dubrovnik, you can always soak up the sun another way and hit the beach!

 Dubrovnik’s beaches are made of pebbles, not sand (they may not be the most fashionable choice in the world, but I’m always much more comfortable on pebble beaches when I bring water shoes along for the ride), but the views are fantastic.

 Banje Beach (pictured below) is a popular spot.